Home EV charger installation requirements in the UK

 Following these guidelines will help make the installation process smooth, safe, and efficient.

-Choosing an OZEV-approved installer such as We Power Your Car is essential to ensure you have peace of mind that your installation meets all requirements and is as safe as possible.
+Choosing an OZEV-approved installer such as We Power Your Car is essential to ensure you have peace of mind that your installation meets all the home EV charger installation requirements – ensuring a safe, straightforward installation.

 If you are looking to get an EV charger installed at your home, click below to get your free quote, or contact us for more information or any queries you may have.